nolanraghu/sudoku-solver/readme.md

 A Sudoku Solver!

-Sudokus are passed via a NxN matrix of numbers in a .txt file, and we return a solved puzzle!
+Sudokus are passed via a 9x9 matrix of numbers in a .txt file, and we return a solved puzzle!

 Notes:
 0s in the input matrix denote an empty space